-Our Board of Directors is led by Gregory S. Bentley, our Chairman of the Board, President and Chief Executive Officer.
-The Board maintains the flexibility to determine whether the roles of Chairman and Chief Executive Officer should be combined or separated, based on what it believes is in the best interests of the Company at a given point in time.
-The Board believes that this flexibility is in the best interest of the Company and that a one-size-fits-all approach to corporate governance, with a mandated independent Chairman, would not result in better governance or oversight.
-By combining the role of Chairman and Chief Executive Officer in Gregory S. Bentley, one of the founding Bentley brothers, we have ensured that the Chairman of the Board has a unique understanding of our Company as well as ongoing executive responsibility for the Company.
+Our Board of Directors is led by Gregory S. Bentley, our Chairperson of the Board, President and Chief Executive Officer.
+The Board maintains the flexibility to determine whether the roles of Chairperson and Chief Executive Officer should be combined or separated, based on what it believes is in the best interests of the Company at a given point in time.
+The Board believes that this flexibility is in the best interest of the Company and that a one-size-fits-all approach to corporate governance, with a mandated independent Chairperson, would not result in better governance or oversight.
+By combining the role of Chairperson and Chief Executive Officer in Gregory S. Bentley, one of the founding Bentley brothers, we have ensured that the Chairperson of the Board has a unique understanding of our Company as well as ongoing executive responsibility for the Company.
 In the Board's view, this enables the Board to better understand the Company and work with management to enhance stockholder value.
 In addition, the Board believes that this structure enables it to better fulfill its risk oversight responsibilities and enhances the ability of the Chief Executive Officer to effectively communicate the Board's view to management.

-Effective as of December 31, 2021, Janet B. Haugen was appointed as our Lead Independent Director.
-In that role, among other responsibilities, she presides over executive sessions of the

-Company's independent directors, facilitates information flow and communication among the Directors and between our Chairman and the independent directors, and reviews agendas and information to be sent to the Board.
+Since December 31, 2021, Janet B. Haugen has served as our Lead Independent Director.
+In that role, among other responsibilities, she presides over executive sessions of the Company's independent directors, facilitates information flow and communication among the Directors and between our Chairperson and the independent directors, reviews agendas and information to be sent to the Board and coordinates with management regarding the Board's review of matters such as executive succession planning.